k4rba/PerformantSpaceShooter/README.md

 # PerformantSpaceShooter by Joakim Karbing

 I made this assignment using Unity Entities (DOTS) which optimizes the game for how computers store and process data.
-The efficiency comes from separating the data associated with an entity/object from the logic.
-Structs are allocated in stack, and since the stack works faster than heap using almost only structs also contributes to the efficiency.
-I tested the project pre-final build where i had over 100.000 entities moving at the same time with barely any difference in performance which is amazing.
+A bigger part of the efficiency comes from separating the data associated with an entity/object from the logic and using structs.
+Structs are allocated in stack, and since the stack works faster than heap using almost only structs greatly contributes to the efficiency.

 The first big issue i encountered was sudden spikes in MS as great as going from steady 4ms, to ~1300ms for a frame.
 By using the profiler, i tracked this down to being VSYNC related and was fixed by disabling vsync.
 ![Profiler_Vsync_Spike](https://github.com/k4rba/PerformantSpaceShooter/assets/22280392/0a9f9628-1e4f-4a1d-befa-8ae102faa4eb)